anbellumToo/anbellumToo.github.io/index.md

 ## Explore My Site 🌍

-- [📝 Verilog Concepts & Tutorials](/tutorials/) – Learn about logic design fundamentals and more!
+- [📝 Concepts & Tutorials](/concepts/) – Learn about logic design fundamentals and more!
 - [💻 My FPGA Projects](/projects/) – See what I’m building!
 - [🐸 About Me](/about/) – Who’s behind this blog?